ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

   4D representation is a 0 – for more information, see :ref:`our docs page on coordinates <artist_under_hood>`.
 ``opening_angle``
   The cylinder opening angle.
 Cylindrical target areas can either be full cylinders or cylinder sectors.
-  For a full cylinder the opening angle is 2 pi.
+  For a full cylinder the opening angle is :math:`2\pi`.

 .. _light_source: